 Now we'll discuss a slightly more advanced concept that is really useful to know about.
 Many people can't or don't want to hear the audio/video content they find on the Web, at least at certain times.
 For example:

-- Many people have auditory impairments (more commonly known as hard of hearing, or deaf) so can't hear the audio.
+- Many people have auditory impairments (such as being hard of hearing or deaf) so can't hear the audio clearly if at all.

-- Others may not be able to hear the audio because they are in noisy environments (like a crowded bar when a sports game is being shown) or might not want to disturb others if they are in a quiet place (like a library.)
+- Others may not be able to hear the audio because they are in noisy environments (like a crowded bar when a sports game is being shown).

 - People who don't speak the language of the video might want a text transcript or even translation to help them understand the media content.

 Wouldn't it be nice to be able to provide these people with a transcript of the words being spoken in the audio/video?
 Well, thanks to HTML video, you can.
 To do so we use the WebVTT file format and the

-Note: "Transcribe" and "transcript" mean to write down spoken words as text."
+Note: "Transcribe" means "to write down spoken words as text."
 The resulting text is a "transcript."

-WebVTT is a format for writing text files containing multiple strings of text along with metadata such as what time in the video you want each text string to be displayed, and even limited styling/positioning information.
-These text strings are called cues, and you can display different types for different purposes, the most common being:
+WebVTT is a format for writing text files containing multiple strings of text along with metadata such as the time in the video at which each text string should be displayed, and even limited styling/positioning information.
+These text strings are called cues, and there are several kinds of cues which are used for different purposes.
+The most common cues are:

 - timed descriptions